 Are VPN Chrome extensions safe?

-Fortunately, the best VPN browser extensions all encrypt your internet traffic with 256-bit AES encryption.
+Fortunately, the best VPN browser extensions all encrypt your internet traffic with 256-bit AES encryption (or ChaCha20 if they default to the WireGuard protocol).
 Further, none of them keep any logs by which you can be identified.
 That way, not only are you protected from security threats, but you can also be sure that you can browse and stream anonymously.

 Does a VPN hide my browser history?

-It’s important to clarify that a VPN does not prevent your browser history from being stored on your local device.
+However, VPNs do not prevent your browser history from being stored on your local device.
 To prevent this, you’d need to clear your browser history or use your browser’s private browsing mode.
-What a VPN does is encrypt your internet traffic so that your ISP can’t see what you’re doing online.
-Furthermore, a VPN changes your IP address so that even if your browser history was obtained, it makes it much harder to link it to your identity.

 Are there any limitations to VPN browser extensions?